rovelstars/discord-list/README.md

 <img src="https://cdn.discordapp.com/attachments/775225719743053844/847168450735374416/unknown.png" style="width: 100%"></img>

+# READ THIS
+> Due to lack of donations for RDL, I've stopped contributing actively.
+RDL is being hosted although, but it won't recieve active commits by me (@sayantan300).
+I would still approve any pull requests given here for the benefit of RDL.
+For now I will start working on a new project: Dev Space.
+It will be a compilation of dev.to, medium, stackoverflow, basic chat app with temporary messages, you can find devs who wanna work for your project, or find projects were you want to work.
+For more information, you can contact me on my discord server ofc.

+---

-The list is currently a **W.I.P.** therefore we cannot provide an E.T.A.
+> The list is currently a **W.I.P.** therefore we cannot provide an E.T.A.
 If you'd like to follow up on the progress or would like to talk with us, we welcome you to [join our server](https://discord.gg/953XCpHbKF)!

 [Website Link](https://discord.rovelstars.com)